Picture this: a glossy paint job, just-shined rims, and a crystal-clear windshield. It’s nice, right?

 3 Tips To Keep Your Car Seats Clean

 Cleaning your car is one thing.
 Preventing future messes is another.
-Although there is no way to guarantee your car remains spotless, these three tips can help your car seats stay clean longer.
+Although there is no way to guarantee your car remains spotless, these three tips can help you on cleaning cloth car seats and also your car seats stay clean longer.

 Apply fabric protector.
 A spray-on fabric protector is a great way to give your cloth car seats a little extra boost from any daily dirt and grime that may build up.